percona/k8spg-docs/docs/backup-encryption.md

 ## Prerequisites

-As it was already mentioned, to configure backup encryption, you require the encryption key.
-You should use the a long, random encryption key.
+So, you need the encryption key to encrypt backups.
+You should use a long, random encryption key.
 For example, you can generate it using OpenSSL as follows:

 ```{.bash data-prompt="$"}